robolyst/osquant/content/papers/mean-reversion-in-government-bonds/index.md

 | Equal positions   | 0.50   | -26.85%   |
 | TLT & SHY spread  | 0.53   | -18.96%   |

-These results show that you can model fairly sophisticated interest rate behaviour and take on positiosn with ETFs.
+These results show that you can model fairly sophisticated interest rate behaviour and take on position with ETFs.

 {{% citation
     id="Souleymanou2021"